verifa/ansible-katas/5-use-a-collection/README.md

 3. To see where our collections ended up, we can have a look at `/root/.ansible/collections/ansible_collections/`.

-Reading through the [official collection documentation](https://galaxy.ansible.com/nginxinc/nginx_core) we know that the `deploy-nginx.yml` playbook will install nginx on our host.

-Lets install Nginx on a machine by importing the nginx installer role from the collection to our playbook.
+Lets install Nginx on our host by importing the nginx installer role from the collection to our playbook.

 4. Take a look at the playbook.yml.